lochyj/ALPHA-Lang/README.md

 ## Functions

-Functions will be limited to one line only and will allow logical operations such as `if` and `while` statements.
-However i am yet to implement this.
+Functions are limited to one line only and will allow logical operations such as `if` and `while` statements.
+However I am yet to implement function definitions

 Functions are defined with the `fn` type and will be placed before the return type of the function. e.g:
 ```rs